 Lotus root is rich in nutrients and has a lot of beneficial effects.
-Some of the effects are that it helps to reduce cholesterol, improves digestion, helps to lower blood pressure and also helps to boost the immunity system.
-It also helps to prevent some forms of cancer, balances your mood, helps to relieve depression, increases the blood pressure and also helps to maintain the proper enzymatic activity in your body.
+Health benefits of eating lotus root includes reduction in cholesterol, improves digestion, helps to lower blood pressure and also helps to boost the immunity system.
+Lotus root also helps to prevent some forms of cancer, balances your mood, helps to relieve depression, increases the blood pressure and also helps to maintain the proper enzymatic activity in your body.

 Lotus root is an underwater root vegetable and it has a shape resembling a long squash.
 It can grow up to a length of 4 feet.
 The lotus flower has been used for many years in many Asian countries and represents purity, sexual innocence and divine beauty.
 Lotus root can be eaten raw, stir-fried, steamed, braised and sautéed and it is available throughout the year.

 Lotus root does not have any cholesterol and are is very low in calories.
 Lotus root has a unique mixture of vitamins, minerals and nutrients which are very beneficial for our body.
-The minerals present are potassium, phosphorus, copper, iron and manganese and vitamins like thiamin, pantothenic acid, zinc, vitamin B6 and Vitamin C. It also has good quantities of dietary fiber and protein.
+The minerals present in lotus root are potassium, phosphorus, copper, iron and manganese and vitamins like thiamin, pantothenic acid, zinc, vitamin B6 and Vitamin C. Lotus root also has good quantities of dietary fiber and protein.

 Consumption of lotus root gives you an energy boost as it regulates blood circulation.
 Proper circulation implies that all organs of the body are properly oxygenated.
-This vegetable is rich in copper and iron and stimulates the formation of red blood cells.
+Lotus root is rich in copper and iron and stimulates the formation of red blood cells.

 Lotus root is rich in potassium which is a vasodilator.
 Potassium helps to maintain between the fluids in our body and even counteracts the effects of sodium.
 Potassium also helps to keep the blood vessels relaxed and increases blood flow by reducing the rigidity and contraction of blood vessels.
 This reduces the pressure on the cardiovascular system.

 Lotus root has good content of dietary fiber.
 This dietary fiber adds bulk to the stool and facilitates its easy expulsion from the body.
 This ensures that we do not suffer from ailments like diarrhea and constipation.
-The rich fiber content also helps to release the gastric juices which help to break down food and absorb the nutrients.
+The rich fiber content present in Lotus root also helps to release the gastric juices which help to break down food and absorb the nutrients.

 Lotus root is rich in Vitamin C which is a really powerful antioxidant.
 Vitamin C tends to act against the free radicals in our body and thus protects us from various diseases like heart disease and cancer.
-Vitamin C is also an integral part of collagen that helps to maintain the strength and rigidity of blood vessels, skin and organs.
+Vitamin C present in Lotus root is also an integral part of collagen that helps to maintain the strength and rigidity of blood vessels, skin and organs.

 Lotus root contains Vitamin B complex and pyridoxine is one of its components.
 Pyridoxine helps to regulate your mood and mental health in general by interacting with the neural receptors of the brain.
-It also helps to deal with other disorders like headaches, stress levels and irritability.
+Lotus rootalso helps to deal with other disorders like headaches, stress levels and irritability.

 Consumption of lotus root helps to cleanse the respiratory system and prevents us from contracting any respiratory disease.
 This vegetable helps to remove accumulated mucus and provides relief from cough.
 Lotus root juice also helps to treat illnesses like tubercolosis and asthma.

-Incorporating lotus root in your diet can prove to be beneficial for your skin, hair and eyes as it is rich in Vitamin A. Vitamin A has anti-oxidant properties and help prevent macular degeneration and ocular conditions and even helps to treat skin problems and inflammation.
+Incorporating lotus root in your diet can prove to be beneficial for your skin, hair and eyes as it is rich in Vitamin A. Vitamin A present in Lotus root has anti-oxidant properties and help prevent macular degeneration and ocular conditions and even helps to treat skin problems and inflammation.

 Intake of lotus root helps to deal with fungal infections like ringworm, smallpox and leprosy.
 Leaves of lotus root help to treat excessive sweating, fever, bleeding disorders, nosebleed and blood in urine.